qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 # AI for Underfloor Heating Systems

+The following material is supplement material for the article:
+"CONTROL OF HVAC-SYSTEMS WITH SLOW THERMODYNAMICS USING REINFORCEMENT LEARNING" from the conference FAIM (Flexible Automation and Intelligent Manufacturing).

 There are several different heating and cooling system to accommodate clime control in houses, one of those are the underfloor heating system.
 The underfloor heating system is as the name suggest a heating system that heat the floors in a house.
 The floors are heated